 Animated Star Trek (Lower Decks, Prodigy)

-The Wal of Honor is not limited to live-action Star Trek series.
+The Wall of Honor does not limit itself to live-action Star Trek series.
 From Lower Decks, we see Beckett Mariner (now promoted to Commander), Captain Carl Freedman of the Cerritos, Admiral Alonzo Freeman, and Captain Amina Ramsay.
 From Prodigy, we noticed the name Zero the Third.
 Is this Zero from Star Trek: Prodigy?
 Seems very likely.
+Also from Prodigy are Lt.
+Commander Rohk-Tak, Admiral Erin McDonald, and Ambassador Gwyndala.

 Star Trek Creatives

 The “filler” names on the wall are littered with various real-life directors, writers, and actors from the franchise.
-We noticed franchise creator Gene Roddenberry’s name (of course) as well as prolific Star Trek novelist Peter David, who passed away last year.
+We noticed producer Rod Roddenberry’s name, but not his father Gene’s name.
+Seems…odd.
+A nice addition was prolific Star Trek novelist Peter David, who passed away last year.
 There aren’t many actors from Trek, but Lower Decks’ Tawny Newsome and Jonathan Frakes are both listed.
 Frakes’ inclusion probably has less to do with his role as Riker and more to do with the fact that he’s directed over thirty Star Trek episodes, and two feature films.
+Current Star Trek franchise architect Alex Kurtzman’s name is also visible.

 Finally, we noticed a name that says “Capt Lucy A…” The rest of the name is cut off.
 We think this refers to Lucy Arnaz, the married name of TV icon Lucille Ball.
 Via her company Desilu, Lucy funded and fought for not one, but two Star Trek pilots.
 Without her faith in Gene Roddenberry’s concept, the entire franchise wouldn’t have happened.
 We’d like to think this “Captain Lucy” is the “Mother of Star Trek” herself, Lucille Ball.